jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 [@!RFC9632] requires a geofeed file to be a UTF-8 [@!RFC3629] comma-separated values (CSV) file, with a series of "#" comments at the end for the optional Resource Public Key Infrastructure (RPKI, [@?RFC6480]) signature.
-At first glance, the "text/csv" media type ([@?I-D.shafranovich-rfc4180-bis, section 4]) seems like a good candidate for a geofeed file, since it supports the "#" comments needed for including the RPKI signature.
+At first glance, the "text/csv" media type seems like a good candidate for a geofeed file, since it supports the "#" comments ([@?I-D.shafranovich-rfc4180-bis, section 3.11]) needed for including the RPKI signature.

 However, although the CSV geofeed data could be viewed directly by a user such that the "text/csv" media type was appropriate, the most common use case will involve it being processed by some sort of application first, in order to